How to Get Into Stanford: Data & Acceptance Rate & Strategies

 Stanford Admissions – SAT, GPA, and Class Rank

-The mid-50% SAT range for the Class of 2025 was 1420-1570; the ACT the range was 32-35.
-The prior year, an incredible 83% scored above a 700 on the math section of the SAT; 77% scored above a 700 on the reading section.
-Ninety-six percent had earned a place in the top 10% of the graduating high school class and the average GPA was a 3.96.
-Amazingly, 96%% of freshmen had a 3.75 or better cumulative unweighted GPA over the course of their high school careers.
+The mid-50% SAT range for the Class of 2026 was 1500-1570; the ACT range was 33-35.
+That year, an incredible 95% scored above a 700 on the math section of the SAT; 91% scored above a 700 on the reading section.
+Ninety-four percent had earned a place in the top 10% of the graduating high school class and the average GPA was a 3.95.
+Amazingly, 94% of freshmen had a 3.75 or better cumulative unweighted GPA over the course of their high school careers.

-It is important to note that due to COVID-19, Stanford was test-optional during the last two admissions cycles.
+It is important to note that Stanford will continue a test-optional policy during the 2023-24 admissions cycles.

 Be Great at One Thing; Not “Well-Rounded”